-Consider a three-species omnivorous food web, in which a top predator and a mesopredator feed on a shared prey, while the top predator also feeds on the mesopredator (Fig. 1a).
+Consider a three-species omnivorous food web, in which a top predator and a mesopredator both feed on a shared prey, while the top predator also feeds on the mesopredator (Fig. 1a).
 Two sets of controlled feeding trials will be conducted.
-In the first trial, the top predator and the mesopredator will be fed the shared prey for two weeks to allow for the incorporation of isotopes into the tissues (Gratton & Forbes, 2006) (Fig. 1b).
+In the first trial, the top predator and the mesopredator will be fed the shared prey for an appropriate period of time to allow for the incorporation of isotopes into the tissues (Gratton & Forbes, 2006) (Fig. 1b).
 The purpose of the first feeding trial is to ensure that both predators have reached an isotopic equilibrium state with the shared prey.
-In the second trial, the top predator will be fed mixed diets with different proportions of shared prey and mesopredator individuals (the organisms are from the first feeding trial): (1) shared prey only, (2) 75% of shared prey + 25% of mesopredator, (3) 50% of shared prey + 50% of mesopredator, (4) 25% of shared prey + 75% of mesopredator, and (5) mesopredator only (Fig. 1c).
-The exact numbers of shared prey and mesopredator individuals used in each diet treatment will b determined based on their field densities.
-The purpose of the second feeding trial is to simulate different degrees of IGP under different encounter rates among the organisms.
+In the second trial (with the same duration as the first trail), the top predator will be fed mixed diets with different proportions of shared prey and mesopredator individuals (from the first trial): (1) shared prey only, (2) 75% of shared prey + 25% of mesopredator, (3) 50% of shared prey + 50% of mesopredator, (4) 25% of shared prey + 75% of mesopredator, and (5) mesopredator only (Fig. 1c).
+The exact numbers of shared prey and mesopredator used in each diet treatment will be based on their field densities.
+The purpose of the second feeding trial is to simulate a full range of potential encounter rates that the focal organisms might experience in the field.

-After two weeks of feeding, the δ15N of top predator individuals in each diet treatment will be analyzed, and their TEFs (relative to the δ15N of shared prey) are used to construct a standard IGP curve (Fig. 1d).
-Finally, field samples of top predator and shared prey individuals will be collected, with their δ15N analyzed to obtain the empirical TEF for the top predator.
-The degree of IGP in the field can then be determined by comparing the empirical TEF to the standard curve (Fig. 1e).
+At the end of the second feeding trail, the actual numbers of shared prey and mesopredator consumed by the top predator in each diet treatment will be recorded, and the δ15N of each top predator individual will be analyzed.
+A standard curve can be constructed by plotting the Δ15N of top predator against the proportion of mesopredator consumed (Fig. 1d).
+Finally, field samples of top predator and shared prey individuals will be collected, with their δ15N analyzed to obtain the empirical Δ15N.
+The degree of IGP in the field can then be assessed by interpolating the field-derived Δ15N to the standard curve (Fig. 1e).
+A hypothetical example of data collection in the second feeding trail for standard curve construction is provided in Fig. 2.

-The proposed experimental framework combines the strengths of previous approaches to studying IGP—the controlled feeding trials can yield accurate trophic enrichment factors to construct a standard curve, whereas the stable isotope analysis of field samples allows for trophic interactions under natural settings.
-Therefore, this framework provides a useful tool for determining the degree of IGP in the field in a more quantitative and realistic fashion.
+The proposed experimental framework combines the strengths of previous approaches to studying IGP—the controlled feeding trials along with stable isotope analysis can yield accurate Δ15N to construct a standard curve, whereas the stable isotope analysis of field samples allows for trophic interactions under natural settings.
+Together, this framework provides a useful tool for determining the degree of IGP in the field in a more quantitative and realistic fashion, and can be used to investigate how the degree of IGP may change in response to various abiotic and biotic factors (e.g. temperature, habitat complexity, and predator and prey densities).

 Agricultural systems are ideal for testing the proposed framework.
 IGP has been frequently documented among predators in such systems (Rosenheim et al., 1995).
-In addition, the species compositions are relatively simple compared to natural systems, which can largely reduce the potential confounding effects of other species on the trophic interactions among focal organisms.
-If proven successful, this framework can be extended to food webs involving more complex interactions (e.g., cannibalism, multiple shared prey) and further complemented with other approaches (e.g., MGCA) to provide a more complete picture of the IGP dynamics in the field.
+Furthermore, the species compositions are relatively simple compared with natural systems.
+Therefore, the potential confounding effects of other species on the trophic interactions among focal organisms can be largely reduced.
+If proven successful, this framework can be extended to food webs involving more complex interactions (e.g., cannibalism, multiple shared prey) and further complemented with other approaches (e.g., MGCA) to capture a more complete picture of the IGP dynamics in the field.
+Such understanding will provide an important piece of the puzzle in food web ecology.

 Motivation